daattali/beautiful-jekyll/_posts/2016-04-08-info-session2.md

 ---
 layout: post
-title: Second Information Session (April 12th)
+title: Second Information Session (TBC)
 subtitle: If you missed the previous, please come to this one
-date: 2016-04-08
+date: 2020-03-01
 ---

 We want to open a space for those of you that could not attend our first information session.
 So, We will have a second one, in which we